Voodoo-999/gpt_from_scratch/README.md

 # Simple GPT from Scratch

-A super simple GPT (Generative Pretrained Transformer) implemented entirely in a **Google Colab notebook**.
+A super simple GPT (Generative Pretrained Transformer) implemented entirely in a **Google Colab notebook** based on the video "GPT from scracth" made by 'Andrej Karpathy'.
 Train the model on your own text file and generate new text with it.

 ## How it works